halildilaver/kivvi-esp-idf-platform/README.md

-# kbpro-esp-idf-platfrom
+# kivvi-esp-idf-platfrom

-## ESP-IDF platform for KBIDE
+## ESP-IDF platform for DeveloopIDE
 This repo contains compiling tools and libraries to build ESP32's boards.
-Build only use for KBIDE only, for more info about the IDE please kindly visiting our website at kbide.org
+Build only use for DeveloopIDE only, for more info about the IDE please kindly visiting our website at kivvi.com.tr
 ## directly install
 place this contents via directly download from releases corresponding OS in release to folder **platforms** of IDE (in menubar click File->Open Platform folder)